epogrebnyak/abacus/README.md

 ## Intent

 `abacus` started as an educational device to inform users about principles of double-entry accounting and accounting information systems (AIS) through a simple Python program, in spirit of [build-your-own-x](https://github.com/codecrafters-io/build-your-own-x) projects.

-Usage ideas:

-- Teach accounting or AIS with it.
+You can teach accounting or AIS with it.

-- Build a `streamlit` app as a ledger demo.
+Other usage ideas for `abacus`:

 - Use with other accounting software as a component.
+- Add storage and interface (CLI or web).
 - Build business simulations (e.g. generate a stream of business events and make operational, financing and investment decisions based on financial reports)
 - Enhance a large language model with structured outputs in accounting.
-- Convert a ledger or reports between accounting standards (e.g. national vs IFRS).
+- Convert ledgers between accounting standards (e.g. national vs IFRS).

 ## Assumptions